drauschenbach/stuart/README.md

 ## Embedding

 Modules named `stuart.interface.*` provide interfaces to hardware or a host OS, designed to make it easy for you to preload your own custom module that is specific to your host application or device.
-These interfaces are seen as a public API, and so any changes to them will incrememt the SemVer versioning accordingly.
+These interfaces are seen as a public API, and so any changes to them will increment the SemVer versioning accordingly.

 ### stuart.interface.clock